 Once you notice the butter becoming clear or transparent, keep a close watch as it is getting close.
 The butter will develop a bit of a darker tone and small, light brown specks will appear.
 Once the brown specks appear, remove your butter from the heat.
 If you leave it over the heat for too long, you run the risk of burning your butter.
 Burnt butter will have very dark brown/black specks that look like coffee grounds.

-This recipe has only been tested using all-purpose flour.
-Any other type of flour that readers want to use I recommend substituting in at half.
+This recipe has only been tested using all-purpose flour, any other type of flour that readers want to use I recommend substituting in at half.
 The walnuts and chocolate chips can easily be exchanged for other favorite nuts or types of chocolate chips as well.
 Have fun with this recipe and see what type of chocolate and nut combination you love the most!

 Why does the dough need to chill for an hour?